-Chicago is home to oodles of fine dining experiences—from big names like Grace and Alinea to newcomers Smyth and Elske.
-But no foodie's checklist is complete without Oriole, a West Loop restaurant from Noah Sandoval and Genie Kwon.
-The $190 15-course menu (with a few additional treats tossed in) is filled with clever, beautiful, indulgent bites that allow guests to get swept up in the experience.
-If we may offer just one piece of advice, it's this: Don't peep the menu before visiting; allow each plate to be a surprise, as the kitchen intended.
+Chicago is home to oodles of fine dining experiences—from big names like Alinea to newcomers Smyth and Elske.
+But no foodie's checklist is complete without Oriole, a West Loop restaurant from Noah Sandoval.
+The $195 15-course menu (with a few additional treats tossed in) is filled with clever, beautiful, indulgent bites that allow guests to be swept up in the experience.
+If we may offer just one piece of advice, it's this: Don't peek at the menu before visiting; allow each plate to be a surprise, as the kitchen intended.

 Be forewarned: A trip to Proxi will undoubtedly leave you wanting more.
 It’s not that the menu is lacking; on the contrary, it’s rife with so many tough decisions that you’ll have to book a second visit to try it all.
 Tempura elotes or roasted baby potato carbonara?
 Baby octopus or raw tuna?
 BBQ lamb ribs or Wagyu sirloin?
 It’s not for the indecisive, but Proxi is one of the best new restaurants we visited in 2017.
 The food is remarkable, yes, but the service and attention to detail are a step above all other newcomers, making it a must-try addition to Chicago's growing roster of fantastic restaurants.